-CAMRIS requires all non-vaccinated subjects, caregivers and study staff to wear a mask while in our facilities.
-All vaccinated research staff, subjects and visitors are not required to wear a mask (optional) and are to adhere to the University/HUP policies as they are updated accordingly.
+CAMRIS requires all vaccinated and non-vaccinated subjects, caregivers and study staff to wear a mask while in our facilities.
+All are required to adhere to the University/HUP policies as they are updated accordingly.

 ***FOR SUBJECTS NOT SCHEDULED IN PENNCHART***

 The study staff is responsible for contacting their subject and filling in this form within 24 hours of the scheduled scan date.
 Link to form: https://redcap.med.upenn.edu/surveys/?s=JL48FJM894